-Unlike CDH, developmental dysplasia of the hip is not confined to congenital malformations and includes perturbations in development 12.
+Unlike congenital dislocation of the hip, developmental dysplasia of the hip is not confined to congenital malformations and includes perturbations in development 12.
 There is a clear female predominance, and it usually occurs from ligamentous laxity and abnormal position in utero.
 Therefore, it is more common with oligohydramniotic pregnancies.
-This article describes the commonly used radiographic measurements and lines involved in DDH.
+This article describes the commonly used radiographic measurements and lines involved in developmental dysplasia of the hip.

 Risk factors include 1,4:

-female gender (M:F ratio ~1:8)
+female gender (M:F ~1:8)

-Developmental dysplasia of the hip is usually suspected in the early neonatal period due to the widespread adoption of clinical examination (including Ortolani test, Barlow maneuvers, and Galeazzi sign).
+Developmental dysplasia of the hip is usually suspected in the early neonatal period due to the widespread adoption of clinical examination (including the Ortolani test, Barlow maneuvers, and Galeazzi sign).
 The diagnosis is then usually confirmed with ultrasound, although the role of ultrasound in screening is controversial 1,3.

-In general, the dysplastic hip has a ridge (neolimbus) in the superolateral region of the acetabulum composed hypertrophied fibrocartilage as a result of the abnormal joint congruity 13.
-In addition there is very cellular hyaline cartilage allowing the femoral head to glide out of the acetabulum generating the palpable clunk known as the Ortolani sign 12,13.
+In general, the dysplastic hip has a ridge (neolimbus) in the superolateral region of the acetabulum composed of hypertrophied fibrocartilage as a result of the abnormal joint congruity 13.
+In addition, there is very cellular hyaline cartilage allowing the femoral head to glide out of the acetabulum generating the palpable clunk known as the Ortolani sign 12,13.

-For imaging assessment of developmental dysplasia of the hip, ultrasound is the modality of choice prior to ossification of the proximal femoral epiphysis.
-Once there is a significant ossification then x-ray examination is required.
+For imaging assessment of developmental dysplasia of the hip, ultrasound is the modality of choice prior to the ossification of the proximal femoral epiphysis.
+Once there is a significant ossification then an x-ray examination is required.